Here's How To Reignite Summer With Scent

-Whether it’s the smell of just-baked ginger cookies that takes you back to your grandmother's kitchen or a whiff of an aftershave that reminds you vividly of a teenage kiss, the time-traveling potential of fragrance can stop you in your tracks — and as we approach the dark days of winter, scent is a powerful force in mentally transporting you back to the happy, sunnier times of summer.
+Whether it’s the smell of just-baked ginger biscuits that take you back to your grandmother's kitchen or a whiff of an aftershave that reminds you vividly of a teenage kiss, the time-travelling potential of fragrance can stop you in your tracks – and as we approach the dark days of winter, scent is a powerful force in mentally transporting you back to the happy, sunnier times of summer.
 Catch a sniff of a tropical flower like hibiscus (the hero scent in Soap & Glory's new Call Of Fruity™ range) and you’ll find yourself miraculously on a faraway tropical island.

 Advertisement